ossf/allstar/operator.md

 # Operator Instructions

 You don't need to run an instance of Allstar to use it.
-The OpenSSF runs an instance that anyone can install and use LINK.
+The OpenSSF runs an instance that anyone can [install and use here](https://github.com/apps/allstar-app).
 However, you may wish to create and run your own instance of Allstar for security or customization reasons.

 ## Create a GitHub App